 ...
 And honestly, when you think about it, why wouldn't a real

 man want these things?
-I mean, to be loved by like-minded readers,
+I mean, to be loved by like-minded readers, to

-are vain and unmanly harbor such desires – but is harboring such desires
+and unmanly harbor such desires – but is harboring such desires

 necessarily vain and unmanly?